FAQs

 When ordering your flowers for the funeral, please instruct the florist to deliver the flowers to us 2 hours prior to the funeral time.
 If the funeral is taking place elsewhere in the country, we will require the flowers the afternoon prior to the funeral day.

 Yes, they will contact you once the funeral has been arranged to make an appointment to visit you.
-The Minister/Civil Celebrant will then go through content of the funeral service with you.
+The Minister/Civil Celebrant will then discuss content of the funeral service with you.

 Yes, please inform the Minister/Civil Celebrant as they will need to know.
 A eulogy is to provide comfort and closure by sharing why the person was well loved and why they will be missed.
 The most memorable are brief and to the point, approximately 3 minutes.